-As a researcher, Linda studies customer-to-customer interaction and services marketing.
-Recent research includes an examination of how artificial intelligence can be used for content analysis in marketing research, on fake news and company slogans, and on deepfakes using artificial intelligence.
-Her research has been published or accepted by journals such as European Journal of Marketing and Business Horizons.
+She has published journal articles on customer-customer interaction, artificial intelligence, and services marketing.
+Recent research includes an examination of tourist-tourist rapport in groups, how artificial intelligence can be used for content analysis in marketing research, and deepfakes.
+Her research has been published or accepted by top-ranked journals such as Tourism Management, European Journal of Marketing and Business Horizons.

 She embarked on an academic career after more than 20 years in business, obtaining a PhD from KTH Royal Institute of Technology in Sweden in 2016.
 She taught at Simon Fraser University in Canada for over four years before joining Nottingham Trent University in 2017.